xrandy00/mt_2022/README.md

         let b = 2;
         ==
         let a=1,b=2;
-This is probably too complex, just add minified builds of libraries (like jQuery) to Vulnerabilities.json
+This is probably too complex, just add minified builds of libraries (like jQuery)
-- [x] Normalizace - inspire in plagiat detection
+- [x] Normalization - perform some optimizations on the AST before processing it
-- [ ] Testing
+- [x] Testing - unit tests and web crawl were done
 - [ ] Manually creating Vulnerabilities.json for all known npm vulnerabilities (== 2k+)
-- [ ] Release extension to store
+- [x] Release extension to store
-- [x] Performance measurement
+- [x] Performance measurement - done, structure of data was modified based on the findings